Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 “Fiin.”

 The Champion was cleaning his claws.
-It wasn’t a fastidious gesture but a practical one---they were caked in gore, and needed to be clean to work at their best.
+It wasn’t a fastidious gesture but a practical one - they were caked in gore, and needed to be clean to work at their best.
 But he was doing it while aiming a look in Fiin’s direction that clearly said *‘get yer tail over here right now.’*

 Fiin obeyed, with a degree of hesitation.
 Daar absolutely *reeked* of dominance and aggression.